brightmarch/testing-bundle/README.md

 ### Database Interaction
 You can access the Doctrine EntityManager with the `getEntityManager()` method.
 The method takes no arguments and returns a `Doctrine\ORM\EntityManager` object.
 Sorry, no Propel access at this time.

+### Fixtures
+Assuming you are using the [Doctrine Fixtures Bundle](doctrine-fixtures-bundle) and your fixtures are installed in `ExampleBundle/DataFixtures/ORM`, you can call the protected method `installDataFixtures()` to install the data fixtures in your database.
+Assuming you have named your fixtures, you can access them with the `getFixture()` method.
+This method takes a single required parameter: `$name`.

+Because `installDataFixtures()` will clear out your database before installing the new fixtures, it makes good sense to put it in a `setUp()` call to ensure each test gets a clean set of fixtures.
+While this will make your tests slower, it will also make them more accurate.

 ### URL
 If you need to generate a URL from a route (a good practice as it allows your URLs to change and your routes to remain constant), you can do so with the `getUrl()` method.
 It takes three parameters: